 Then, singer/songwriter from Canada’a east coast, Amelia Curran, took the stage …

-^ There was an intermission at this point so I tried to get some shots of us, but the lighting wasn’t good for picture taking, regardless I’ll include this one of these two cuties anyway. ^
+^ There was an intermission at this point so I tried to get some shots of us, but the lighting wasn’t good for picture taking, but I’ll include this one of these two cuties anyway. ^

 While we hung out towards the back of the audience for most of the night, just after their first song I spotted a clear path through the crowd, so I took it and ended up right near the stage.